Back to wheaton.edu

 Camper Life at HoneyRock

-We employ solid Christian leaders with years of professional experience and academic training to guide this ministry, who hire incredibly gifted and passionate counselors who have a heart for ministry and deep love for the Lord.
-After an extensive application process, all counselors go through four weeks of intense training led by HoneyRock’s full-time professional staff and a variety of college professors who are experts in child development and working with young people.
-During this training period, which is much longer than industry norms, counselors take academic classes related to camp ministry, learn wilderness trip skills, become Red Cross certified in First Aid, CPR and water safety, and learn how to create Bible studies and devotional times applicable to young people.
+We employ solid Christian leaders with years of professional experience and academic training to guide this ministry, who hire incredibly gifted and passionate cabin leaders who have a heart for ministry and deep love for the Lord.
+After an extensive application and interview process, all summer staff complete a background check and sexual abuse awareness training through MinistrySafe.
+Summer staff go through four weeks of intense training led by HoneyRock’s full-time professional staff and a variety of college professors who are experts in child development and working with young people.
+During this training period, which is much longer than industry norms, cabin leaders learn wilderness trip skills, become Red Cross certified in First Aid, CPR and water safety, and learn how to create Bible studies and devotional times applicable to young people.
 The strength of our camp comes from God being placed first in all that we do, a strong sense of tradition, a mindset focused on safety, and the development of an unbelievably fun environment.
 Camp is focused on individual attention and building one-on-one relationships.
 We pull these components together to deliver a camp experience unlike any other.

 Our typical ratio is four campers to one staff person.
 Occasionally, it is slightly more or slightly less.